 CLW = 532 nm, FWHM = 1 nm

 CWL = 650 nm, FWHM = 40 nm

 CWL = 690 nm, FWHM = 10 nm

 CWL = 635 nm, FWHM = 10 nm

 Please see the Tutorial tab for more information about the structure of the filter and the transmission direction arrow.

 The bandpass and laser line filters shown on this page feature center wavelengths shorter than 700 nm.
 Transmission curves for individual filters are available by viewing the Spec sheet for an individual filter.
-Each filter is mounted in a black anodized aluminum ring with an outer diameter of Ø1/2" or Ø1" and a maximum edge thickness of 6.3 mm.
+Each filter is mounted in an unthreaded black anodized aluminum ring with an outer diameter of Ø1/2" or Ø1" and a maximum edge thickness of 6.3 mm.
 Please note that Ø1/2" filter options are highlighted in green in the tables below.

 Thorlabs' bandpass filters provide one of the simplest ways to transmit a well-defined wavelength band of light, while rejecting other unwanted radiation.
 Their design is essentially that of a thin film Fabry-Perot Interferometer formed by vacuum deposition techniques and consists of two reflecting stacks, separated by an even-order spacer layer.
 These reflecting stacks are constructed from alternating layers of high and low refractive index materials, which can have a reflectance in excess of 99.99%.
 By varying the thickness of the spacer layer and/or the number of reflecting layers, the central wavelength and bandwidth of the filter can be altered.